DataDog/datadog-api-client-java/api_docs/v2/SecurityMonitoringApi.md

         defaultClient.configureApiKeys(secrets);

         SecurityMonitoringApi apiInstance = new SecurityMonitoringApi(defaultClient);
-        String filterQuery = security:attack status:high; // String | The search query for security signals.
+        String filterQuery = "security:attack status:high"; // String | The search query for security signals.
-        OffsetDateTime filterFrom = 2019-01-02T09:42:36.320Z; // OffsetDateTime | The minimum timestamp for requested security signals.
+        OffsetDateTime filterFrom = OffsetDateTime.now(); // OffsetDateTime | The minimum timestamp for requested security signals.
-        OffsetDateTime filterTo = 2019-01-03T09:42:36.320Z; // OffsetDateTime | The maximum timestamp for requested security signals.
+        OffsetDateTime filterTo = OffsetDateTime.now(); // OffsetDateTime | The maximum timestamp for requested security signals.
-        SecurityMonitoringSignalsSort sort = new SecurityMonitoringSignalsSort(); // SecurityMonitoringSignalsSort | The order of the security signals in results.
+        SecurityMonitoringSignalsSort sort = SecurityMonitoringSignalsSort.fromValue("timestamp"); // SecurityMonitoringSignalsSort | The order of the security signals in results.
-        String pageCursor = eyJzdGFydEF0IjoiQVFBQUFYS2tMS3pPbm40NGV3QUFBQUJCV0V0clRFdDZVbG8zY3pCRmNsbHJiVmxDWlEifQ==; // String | A list of results using the cursor provided in the previous query.
+        String pageCursor = "eyJzdGFydEF0IjoiQVFBQUFYS2tMS3pPbm40NGV3QUFBQUJCV0V0clRFdDZVbG8zY3pCRmNsbHJiVmxDWlEifQ=="; // String | A list of results using the cursor provided in the previous query.
-        Integer pageLimit = 25; // Integer | The maximum number of security signals in the response. try {
+        Integer pageLimit = 10; // Integer | The maximum number of security signals in the response. try {
             SecurityMonitoringSignalsListResponse result = apiInstance.listSecurityMonitoringSignals()
                 .filterQuery(filterQuery)